Policy Brief

 Of households with dogs, 77% have one, 19% have two and 4% have three or more.

-The dog/households percentage is highest in St Ouen (38.2%) and is over 35% in St Martin, Trinity, St John and St Mary.
-It is lowest in St Helier (10.0%) Between 2017 and 2024 the licensed dog population increased by 32% in Grouville, 23% in St Saviour and 17% in St Clement.
+The dog/households percentage is highest in St Ouen (40.8%) and is over 34% in St Martin, St Peter, Trinity, St John, Trinity and St Mary.
+It is lowest in St Helier (11.6%).
+Between 2017 and 2025 the licensed dog population increased by 61% in St Lawrence, 38% in Grouville, 37% in St Saviour and 25% in St Clement and St Helier.

 The most common dog names given on licence applications are Bella, Luna, Poppy, Lola and Buddy.
-In the UK the most common names are Luna, Bella, Milo, Bailey and Lola.
+In the UK the most common names are Luna, Bella, Poppy, Teddy and Milo.

 Average household expenditure on pets in 2022 was £10.70 a week out of £900.80 (1.2%).
-But for those households with pets it was more like £40.
-With 45,000 households in Jersey this implies annual expenditure on pets of £25 million, about 75% of which is on dogs.
+But for those households with pets, it was more like £40.
+With 45,000 households in Jersey this implied annual expenditure on pets of £25 million, about 75% of which was on dogs.
 The dog economy includes sales of dog food, breeding and sales, veterinary services, kennels and dog sitting and walking.

-Public policy issues in respect of dogs include excessive barking, dogs disturbing other livestock, not cleaning up poo, dog walking on beaches, the cost of veterinary services and the need for dogs to be licensed.
+Public policy issues in respect of dogs include excessive barking, dogs disturbing other livestock, not cleaning up poo, dog walking on beaches, and the need for dogs to be licensed.

 The dog population